dannybrian/tulito/README.md

 ### Buttons

 Buttons are simple, but tulito adds to them touch behaviors and touch delays, and attaches `-open` and `-close` behaviors as specified.
 If an `-open` or `-close` attribute refers to a pane, it will trigger the showing or closing of that pane.
 If it references a backpane, it triggers the drag of the pane that is the parent of that backpane, in the direction specified by the backpane.
+See the next section in links for details on this behavior.

+### Links

+Links behave exactly like buttons, except without applying the default tulito button CSS styles.
+Both links and buttons, when touched, get an `.active` class added to them, which gets removed after a delay.
+This provides for an intuitive native-like button delay that lasts after the user's finger has moved out of the way.
+You should provide both buttons and links with identical `.active` and `:active` entries to allow for this behavior.
+The power of links is that by simply adding the `data-tulito-class="link"` attribute to anything, you can give it this delayed behavior.
+Again, buttons do the same, but also incur tulito styling.

 ### Shoving